BenPope95/scaffold-eth-substreams-challenge/README.md

 Substreams are composed of WASM modules, which there are two types: map modules and store modules.

-- Map modules take inputs and have outputs, much a like **pure function**.
+- Map modules take inputs and have outputs much a like **pure function**.
 - Store modules are key value pairs that let you aggregate values from maps.
 - Modules pass information to each other in the form of protobufs, but cannot modify each other's data.
 This allows two things: